COVID in Germany: ICU staff pushed to their limits — and beyond | DW | 22.11.2021

 But it's not that easy: "Dear Wolfgang Kubicki: let me tell you that a bed alone can't bring a person back to good health.
 You also need highly-qualified professionals.
 And it's not the kind of thing you can pick up on a 24-hour crash course," says Kathrin Hüster: "It's just populist grandstanding.
 No real understanding.
 No real expertise."

 It can still send Hüster into a fury when politicians come up with unhelpful proposals like Kubicki's.
 This is despite the fact that she's no longer on the front line.
-A year ago, she threw in the towel as a committed carer following 20 years on the job, the last eight working in ICUs in the populous state of North Rhine-Westphalia.
+A year ago, she stopped working as a carer following 20 years on the job, the last eight working in ICUs in the populous state of North Rhine-Westphalia.
 If you really want to know just how bad things are, this is the go-to woman.

 "It's what anybody in the profession will tell you.
 We're just numbers.
 A faceless mass of health service providers," says Hüster.
 "Sooner or later, it catches up with even the hardiest colleagues.
 And when they talk about solving the problem by bringing in thousands of medical students?
 Well, that too is questionable."